161 Science Trivia Questions and Answers

 Answer: 100 degrees Celsius, 212 degrees Fahrenheit.

-Name the biggest star in the Universe.
+True or false: The sun is the biggest star in the Universe.

 Of all the different types of blood types, which is the rarest?